Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable electronics and IT products.

-Requirements: Products must meet strict environmental criteria, including energy efficiency, responsible material sourcing, reduced toxic substances, product longevity, and end-of-life recycling.
+What are the Requirements: Products must meet strict environmental criteria, including energy efficiency, responsible material sourcing, reduced toxic substances, product longevity, and end-of-life recycling.
 Certification levels include Bronze, Silver, and Gold, based on compliance with these standards.

-Description: EPEAT certifies electronics that meet high sustainability standards, promoting environmentally friendly design, manufacturing, and disposal.
+What does it mean: EPEAT certifies electronics that meet high sustainability standards, promoting environmentally friendly design, manufacturing, and disposal.

 Link: EPEAT